 Frozen vegetables help busy families quickly store excess fresh vegetables to use later.
 These days, many of us feel worried about securing our family’s food supply.
 And freezing, canning, dehydrating, and even smoking food helps to preserve it for later.
 It's a great way to store your vegetable harvest without a root cellar.

 The first year I had a large garden I made the newbie garden harvesting mistake of NOT succession planting.
-So a whole bunch of our vegetables was ready to harvest at the same time!
+So a whole bunch of our vegetables were ready to harvest at the same time!
 Thankfully, I had the option to store bags of them in a friend’s freezer.
 (Note: my family lives off the grid.
 And freezers use a ton of energy, which doesn’t always work well with our solar panel and battery system.)

 You might be surprised at the number of fruit and vegetables you can freeze.
 Freeze many varieties as is.
 Just throw them into a reusable freezer bag and put them in the freezer.
 Or wash and chop them into a form that’s easy to pull out and cook with down the road.